HOUSTON – You’ve heard of ways to protect your pets from the cold weather, but what about those who own fish tanks?

-HOUSTON – Many Houstonian aquarists are finding themselves rebuilding and recovering their aquariums after the historic Texas winter storm that brought widespread power and water outages.
+During the 2021 February freeze, many Houstonian aquarists found themselves rebuilding and recovering their aquariums after it brought widespread power and water outages.

-While many tanks have survived the freeze, others have been unlucky, which brings discouragement to aquarists who brought great care for their fish for months, if not years.
+While many tanks have survived the freeze, others were unlucky, which brought discouragement to aquarists who took great care of their fish for months, if not years.

-KPRC 2 spoke to Prosper DeBee, owner of Aqua Zoo on El Dorado Boulevard in Webster, where the shop had to deal with power and water issues for two days during the freeze.
-Thankfully, they suffered minimal losses, but the shop was unable to provide aquarium water due to a burst pipe, per its Facebook page.
+Prosper DeBee, owner of Aqua Zoo on El Dorado Boulevard in Webster, knew the struggle.
+Back in February last year, the shop had to deal with power and water issues for two days during the freeze.
+As they suffered minimal losses, the shop was unable to provide aquarium water due to a burst pipe.

 “We’ve been mostly lucky, but I know many other stores around Texas have lost a lot of their livestock,” DeBee told KPRC 2.

-DeBee’s customers reached out to him regarding multiple tank losses, ranging from minimal to catastrophic, as water temperatures went way below the recommended threshold of 75-80 degrees for most tropical and marine fish tanks, adding stress to fish.
+DeBee’s customers reached out to him regarding multiple tank losses, ranging from minimal to catastrophic, as water temperatures went way below the recommended threshold of 75-80 degrees for most tropical and marine fish tanks, which added stress to fish that couldn’t live in colder waters.

-What needs to be done after the storm?
+What needs to be done before, during, and after a cold snap?

 DeBee recommends aquarists check for boil water notices if they are still in effect and perform a water change as soon as possible.
 If you are still under a boil water notice, hold off on the water change or purchase filtered water at a nearby aquatic store.